 Cloud Gaming breaks this rhythm.
 Because the computing power no longer comes from your own PC or console.
 Instead - as the name suggests - it is outsourced to the cloud.
 Powerful servers stream the games directly to the respective end device.
 The end device only has to display the image of the video stream.
 Thus, even games with top graphics can be played on older laptops, smartphones or smart TVs.

 The parallels to Netflix cannot be denied: What series and movies are for the US streaming service, games are for cloud gaming.
 One approach is that the cloud gaming providers provide a more or less large library of games.
 These can then be selected via an app.
 The respective game starts immediately.
 Download or update?
 Not necessary.
-By the way, Deutsche Telekom is one of these cloud gaming providers.
-There are over 150 games available at Magenta Gaming.
-The service is currently still in the beta phase.

 Any challenges?
 Bandwidth and latency!